The UCCS Compass Curriculum Program

 - Gateway Program Seminar (GPS) Introduces students to UCCS, the Compass goals, academic skill preparation, and oral communication, a key skill that employers value.

 - Explore Courses Expose students to a breadth of disciplinary perspectives that shape decision-making.
 Students take one course focused on the Physical and Natural World, one on the Arts and Humanities, and one on Cultures, Society, Social and Economic Institutions, Health and Human Behavior.
 Students are encouraged to take courses from all colleges, including professional schools, which will count toward their overall GE program.
 Courses integrate High Impact Practices such as Writing Intensive, Inclusiveness, and common learning experiences (such as general chemistry for science majors).

-- Advanced Core Courses Taken in the third year, focus on the concept of “Knowledge in Action”; students learn and apply knowledge from a range of disciplines.
+- Navigation Courses Taken in the third year, focus on the concept of “Knowledge in Action”; students learn and apply knowledge from a range of disciplines.
 These interdisciplinary courses are offered from across the campus and connect colleges, departments, and academic disciplines in new ways, with a goal of applying academic knowledge to real world endeavors.
 Courses may include team-taught courses, service learning, internships, and collaborative, common-learning experiences.

 - Inclusiveness (Global/Diversity) Courses Focus on preparing students for a society with diverse experiences, perspectives and realities, both in the US and, ideally, globally.
 May also focus on the dynamics and consequences of inclusion and exclusion.
 This course may be integrated into an Explore course or other courses that fulfill requirements in the students’ major.